 Fiscal partnership aims to expand Rifle’s Colorado River Interpretive Center hours

-A newly established fiscal partnership between the city of Rifle and the Middle Colorado Watershed Council is being used to acquire a significant grant through Garfield County.
+A newly established fiscal partnership between the city of Rifle and the Middle Colorado Watershed Council is being used to acquire a significant grant through Great Outdoors Colorado.

 Rifle, acting as fiscal agent, will assist the watershed council in seeking a $271,000 grant to expand hours and more for an information center and rest stop in Rifle near Interstate 70.
 If Rifle receives the grant, the funds will be redistributed to the watershed council, with Rifle receiving 1.5% management fee in return.